PhotonicGluon/Intro-To-Competitive-Programming/README.md

 Click "launch binder" above to launch the exercises in Binder, a read-only environment for Jupyter Notebooks.
 This means that your **progress will be erased when the browser tab is closed**.
 Download the notebook files you wish to keep: right-click on the file and click "Download".
 Alternatively, follow **Method 2** below to install Python on your local machine and learn from there.

-Content of this course is largely adapted from [Sololearn's Python Core](https://www.sololearn.com/learning/1073) course.
-However, exercises, discussions and assignments in the notebooks are authored by me.
+Content of this course is largely adapted from Steven and Felix Halim's excellent book "Competitive Programming 3".

 ## How to access the notebooks properly
 ### Method 1.
 Using Binder